OscarRondon/dotnetProjects/PortafolioSolution/PortafolioClient/README.md

 PortafolioSolution
 [
-	*	Create Project Service
+	*	Split About section in to section About and TechStack section
-	*	Add Share ServiceResponse
+	*	Add TypeScript Logo to TechStack section
 	*	Working on project service
+	*	Working on Project list json file
 ]

 ## Todos